Installing Debian Unstable’s Source Packages in Debian Jessie

 sudo apt-get update

-Next you need, to get the build dependencies for your package.
+Next, you need to get the build dependencies for your package.
 The example below uses the package lyx:

 sudo apt-get build-dep lyx/unstable